HanaZubovic/HanaZubovic/README.md

 <!-- Top Languages Used based on 100% usage -->
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=HanaZubovic&layout=compact)](https://github.com/HanaZubovic/github-readme-stats)

+#### When I'm not working or coding, you can find me:

+ - :tv: Re-Watching The Witcher or Arcane
+ - :muscle: Learning how to Box
+ - :books: Reading [The StormLight Archive](https://en.wikipedia.org/wiki/The_Stormlight_Archive) by Brandon Sanderson (highly recommend for fantasy fans!)
+ - :computer: Editing videos or photoshopping memes
+ - :scream: Playing Dead Space on Impossible mode

 <!--Link to Socials and Contact: You can use https://shields.io/ to generate your own badges.  -->